sjitech/proxy-login-automator/README.md

 # proxy-password-automator
-Automatically send user/password to http proxy server so you do not need to input password manually.
+Automatically inject user/password to proxy server(HTTP/HTTPS), so you do not need to input password manually.

-HTTPS is also supported if the real proxy server already supports it(HTTP CONNECT), **Anyway, browser still use HTTP to talk to proxy server due to historical reason.**
+This is done by create a local proxy server as trampoline to real proxy server.
+You need change your proxy config to use the local proxy server.

-[PAC](https://en.wikipedia.org/wiki/Proxy_auto-config) is also supported, child proxy servers (defined in PAC) which require user/password will also be automated.
+[PAC(proxy auto configuration)](https://en.wikipedia.org/wiki/Proxy_auto-config) is also supported.
+Child proxy servers (defined in PAC) which require user/password will also be automated by dynamically created trampolines.

+## Usage

 - Please install node.js first.

-- Download & cd this project dir, run `node proxy-login-automator.js ...`
+- Download & cd this project dir, run `node proxy-login-automator.js ...`.

+  For Linux/Mac users, you can install it by `npm install -g proxy-login-automator` then run `proxy-login-automator.js` directly.

-- Usage of parameters:
+- Parameters of `proxy-login-automator.js`:

     ```
     -local_host host           listening address.
 Default: localhost. (* means all interfaces)